toshivc/O_C-Phazerville/README.md

 ### How do I build it?

-Building the code is fairly simple using Platform IO, a Python-based build toolchain, available as either a [standalone CLI](https://platformio.org/install/cli) or a [plugin within VSCode](https://platformio.org/install/ide?install=vscode).
+Building the code is fairly simple using Platform IO, a Python-based build toolchain, available as either a [standalone CLI](https://docs.platformio.org/en/latest/core/installation/methods/installer-script.html) or a [plugin within VSCode](https://platformio.org/install/ide?install=vscode).
 The project lives within the `software/o_c_REV` directory.

-You might still be able to build this repo following the ["Method B" instruction](https://ornament-and-cri.me/firmware/#method_b) from the Ornament and Crime website.
+From there, you can Build and Upload via USB to your module.

 ### Credits